adnammit/media-client/README.md

 ## To-do
 * show which filter buttons are selected
-* **START HERE**: add mediaDetail modal to add a search item to collection; make sure you clear search props when opening modal
 * mobile friendly filter
 * can i filter cards like a table? or can i make a table look like cards? -- yeah i think you just... filter the list...?
 * here's the thing about simple user login -- when you refresh, you lose your user. fix it -- maybe